ngobinh74/PX4-user_guide/en/log/flight_review.md

 You need to enable the high-rate logging profile ([SDLOG_PROFILE](../advanced_config/parameter_reference.md#SDLOG_PROFILE)) to see this plot.
 :::

-This graph shows a frequency plot for the roll, pitch and yaw axis based on the actuator controls signal (the PID output from the rate controller).
+This graph shows a frequency plot for the roll, pitch, and yaw axis based on the actuator controls signal (the PID output from the rate controller).
-It helps to identify frequency peaks and configuring the software filters.
+It helps to identify frequency peaks and configure the software filters.
 There should only be a single peak at the lowest end (below around 20 Hz), the rest should be low and flat.

 Note that the y-axis scaling is different for different vehicles, but logs from the same vehicle can be directly compared to each other.